manuelJung/rlx-store/packages/types/docs/README.md

 ![composite-store-creation-inference](images/composite-store-creation-inference.png)

-The same applies to the use of `useCompositeStore` in the case when it is used to create a new store, the state is also only of the type of the currently created/extending store.
+The same applies to the use of `createCompositeStore` in the case when it is used to create a new store, the state is also only of the type of the currently created/extending store.

 ![composite-store-extention-inference.png](images/composite-store-extention-inference.png)